AnthonyAndroulakis/rnnoisePythonMac/README.md

 7. `./configure`
 8. `make`
 9. `cd ../`

+# Run it (after Setup steps)
-10. `python rnnoise.py input.wav` #output will be in ./rnnoiseoutput folder, with the same name as the input file
+`python rnnoise.py input.wav` #output will be in ./rnnoiseoutput folder, with the same name as the input file